shbwb/yourname/README.md

 * Maintain the comments - Warn malicious commenters in the comments area, send me their names, and I'll blacklist him.

-* Be bug fixer -- fix the bugs in the html files.
+* Be a bug fixer -- fix the bugs in the html files.